skunpoj/ai/README.md

      ```

 With these set, the backend will use Vertex AI Gemini via the Google GenAI SDK.
 LangChain is also supported via `langchain-google-vertexai` where applicable, but audio transcription currently goes through the SDK's `models.generate_content` path for reliability.

+### UI behavior (Segments)

+- New segment appears at the top (descending order).
+Previous segments remain visible below.
+- A temporary "Recording for X seconds…" row is shown during segment capture and replaced by the new row when saved.
+- Start/End display elapsed time from recording start (m:ss), not wall time.
+- Download link uses an icon (📥) and shows file size.

 ### Provider troubleshooting and setup